Henry-Cook/NYS-Mental-Health-Services-Locator/README.md

-# New York State Mental Health Servics Locator
+# New York State Mental Health Services Locator

-### Project Description
+## Project Description

 This is a website that connects people who live in New York State to local mental health programs and other human services organizations.
-A user will type in the their city name, and then the [Mapbox GL JS](https://www.mapbox.com/) library that is integrated in this website, will plot out available orgainizations on the map.
+A user will type in the their city name, and then the [Mapbox GL JS](https://www.mapbox.com/) library will plot out available orgainizations on the map.
 From there a user can click on the markers or look at the information bar which will list the same data.
 The data will consist of titles, descriptions, and phone numbers.

-### API and Data Sample
+## API and Data Sample

-The main API that I will be using is the [Local Mental Health Programs API](https://data.ny.gov/Human-Services/Local-Mental-Health-Programs/6nvr-tbv8) provided by [New York State](https://data.ny.gov/).
-The Parameter I will be passing into the get request will be `program_city=Cityname`.
+The main API that is being used is the [Local Mental Health Programs API](https://data.ny.gov/Human-Services/Local-Mental-Health-Programs/6nvr-tbv8) provided by [New York State](https://data.ny.gov/).
+The Parameter being passing into the get request will be `program_city=Cityname`.
 The cities first letter must be capitalized for a succesful request.
 If succesful the request will return data in a JSON format.

 *Please Note: The second JSON object does not contain latitude and longitude.
 Unfortunetely at this time those entries will not be listed on this site.
-However this is not the norm, the majority of the objects will contain this data.*
+However, this is not the norm and the majority of the data will contain these values.*

 |  Sample JSON from [Local Mental Health Programs API](https://data.ny.gov/Human-Services/Local-Mental-Health-Programs/6nvr-tbv8) |